gomorpheus/ansible-role-rabbitmq-cluster/README.md

 ## Supported Versions

-Currently this is pinned to the 3.7 branch of RabbitMQ.
-Ansible doesn't work properly with 3.8 as of yet.
+Currently this is pinned to the 3.8 branch of RabbitMQ.
+Tested with the latest version of Ansible (2.9.9), and it seems to work fine.

 ## Role Variables